aflaxman/gbd/docs/dismod_data_server.rst

 Run Model
 ---------

-1. Can be run locally (from ipython shell) or on the IHME cluster, via web interface
+1. Can be run locally (from ipython shell) or on the IHME cluster, via web interface.

-2. Can run on a subset of the data quickly (for exploratory development of priors)
+2. Can run on a subset of the data quickly (for exploratory development of priors).

-3. Can produce a `json version of the model <dismod_data_json.html>`_ in response to an HTTP GET request
+3. Can produce a `json description of the model <dismod_data_json.html>`_ in response to an HTTP GET request.

-4. Can store produce a `json version of the model <dismod_data_json.html>`_ in response to an HTTP POST request
+4. Can store a `json description of the model <dismod_data_json.html>`_ in response to an HTTP POST request.

-5. "Warm Start", i.e. use results of previous calculation as initial values to speed convergence.
+5. Has the ability to "Warm Start", i.e. use results of previous calculation as initial values to speed convergence.

 Adjust Data and Priors